The 50 Scariest Horror Movie Monsters Ranked

 44. Moder – The Ritual (2017)

-David Bruckner's "The Ritual" is about a lot of things like toxic masculinity, the pain of growing apart from your friends, and the dangers of camping, but it also happens to feature one of the coolest original creature designs in recent memory.
+David Bruckner's "The Ritual" is about a lot of things like toxic masculinity, the pain of growing apart from your friends, and the dangers of camping.
+But it also happens to feature one of the coolest original creature designs in recent memory.

 After a group of friends played by Rafe Spall, Arsher Ali, Sam Troughton, Robert James-Collier, and Paul Reid go on a trek into the woods, they discover an ancient evil, a kind of Norse giant called a Jotunn.
 One of the friends completes a pagan ritual and manages to summon Moder, a Jotunn whose spirit is tied to that particular forest and happens to be the ill-gotten son of Loki, God of Mischief.
 That's when things get really interesting.

 Moder is a horrifying creation.
-He's part stag and part human corpse, with a man's torso for a face, and arms hanging down below his mouth like a warthog's tusks.
+He's part stag and part human corpse, with a man's torso for a face and arms hanging down below his mouth like a warthog's tusks.
 He's also huge, towering high into the trees.
+"The Ritual" is a slow-burning nightmare, but once Moder shows up in his gory glory, it's well worth the wait.
+(Danielle Ryan)

 43. The Gwoemul – The Host (2006)

 Though South Korean filmmaker Bong Joon-ho is no stranger to the socially conscious thriller, his 2006 film "The Host" plays with a distinct twist in the sub-genre.
 After American-sanctioned negligence results in 400 bottles of formaldehyde being poured into Seoul's Han River, all the fish die while something terrifying begins to mutate and take shape.
 When a string of sightings crop up, all detailing a strange, amphibian creature roaming the riverbanks, a monster finally emerges from the murky depths, wreaking havoc on the city and its populace.
-In a frenzied panic, snack stall owner Park Gang-du (Song Kang-ho) even loses his young daughter Hyun-seo (Go Ah-sung) to the monster's slimy clutches.
+In a frenzied panic, snack stall owner Park Gang-du (Song Kang-ho) even loses his young daughter, Hyun-seo (Go Ah-sung), to the monster's slimy clutches.

 Dubbed the Gwoemul (Korean for "monster"), the creature resembles a cross of a fish and a salamander, with some horrifying new additions.
 It boasts a multi-pronged, gaping mouth and a prehensile tail.
 What makes the creature so eerie, though, is the fact that its backstory has real-world origins.
 In 2000, the U.S. really did dump all that formaldehyde into the Han River, causing actual mutations in the indigenous fish population.
 Theoretically, the Gwoemul could emerge from the river's waters at any moment, and America would be totally to blame.
 (Natalia Keogan)